 We also open the metal cover that protects the TED (MOS 8360R2), which would then be the video audio processor of the Commodore Plus4 (3 plus 1).

-We continue the repair of the Commodore Plus/4… opening the Commodore 16, which acts as a temporary donor of electronic components!
-On the bottom/front there are three screws to unscrew.
+We continue the repair of the Commodore Plus/4 ... opening the commodore 16, which acts as a temporary donor of electronic components!
+In the lower/front part there are three screws to unscrew.

-Then, subsequently, you have to rotate the upper body backwards, paying attention not to break the hooks that are located behind the computer itself.
+Then, then, you have to rotate the upper body backwards, paying attention not to break the hooks that are located posteriorly on the computer itself.
 In the video, at the top of this page, you can see all the steps well.
 You must never force.
 You have to do everything in a very delicate way, waiting for the parts to come off, without making any force.

 We free the two parts of the body of the Commodore 16, detaching the LED connector and the keyboard connector.
 We also release the screen, which would then be a part of protection against electromagnetic waves that computer can emit.